ExpressVPN vs CyberGhost: Head to Head Comparison in Canada

 At first glance, you’d notice that both provider applications have a similar overall layout.
 A large power button in the center lets you immediately connect with the VPN and a status display about your connection.
 With ExpressVPN, if you wish to select a different VPN server, a different window will pop up next to the application main windows that will let you select either any of the recommended locations or a complete list of servers for your selection.

-Both of the providers have well-sorted server lists, but CyberGhost does beat ExpressVPN in some features.
+Both of the providers have well-sorted server lists, but CyberGhost does beat ExpressVPN in some features in Canada.
 First, it also shows you the distance from each location, and second, it displays the current server load next to the servers.
 You can also sort the list by distance or load.

 One another thing that I like most about CyberGhost is that its explanation for each setting.
 You can read them and understand at that instant what each setting is meant to do.

-I am not saying that ExpressVPN is difficult to use, but CyberGhost does provide a little more in-depth information that lets you chose the best location for yourself.
+I am not saying that ExpressVPN is difficult to use, but CyberGhost does provide a little more in-depth information that lets you chose the best location for yourself in Canada.

 9. CyberGhost vs ExpressVPN: App Usability and Interface